unoplatform/uno.extensions/doc/Overview/Mvux/Feeds.md

 #### Use Feeds in an MVUX Model

 The MVUX analyzers generate a proxy entity for each of the models in your app (those with `Model` suffix).
-For every Feed property (returning `IFeed<T>` or `IListFeed<T>`) found in the model, a corresponding Feed (or List-Feed) property is being generated on the proxy entity.
+For every Feed property (returning `IFeed<T>` or `IListFeed<T>`) found in the model, a corresponding Feed (or List-Feed) property is generated on the proxy entity.
 MVUX recommends using plain [POCO](https://en.wikipedia.org/wiki/Plain_old_CLR_object) (Plain Old CLR Object) `record` types for the models in your app as they're immutable, and will not require any property change notifications to be raised.
 The generated proxy and its properties ensure that data-binding will work, even though property change notifications aren't being raised by the models themselves.